evazhang612/sokt-landing/_pages/workwithme.md

 I care a lot about the long-term impact of my work.
 Previously I was part of efforts working on engineering for climate modelling, famine-prediction, healthcare, and AI safety.
 I spent (and still spend) time thinking about how to effectively align science, public goods, and long-term innvoation with incentives.

-If you share similar priorities and aren't sure about social networks as an area for focus, I would encourage you to reach out and chat more about why I think social networks are important.
+If you share similar priorities and aren't sure about social networks as an area for focus, I would love for you to reach out and share more.